career

 Database

 Since most of the data is relational, choosing PostgreSQL for a multi-tenant SaaS application was straightforward.
-We initially used Vercel Postgres, though Vercel eventually migrated their customers to Neon.
+Data was stored in Vercel Postgres (initially just a rebranded Neon), though Vercel eventually migrated their customers to Neon directly.

 While one feature would have benefited from a NoSQL database, the trade-off was not justified at this stage of product development.